-Roofing including roof space Repair category: 2 Notes: There are a number of loose, chipped and slipped slates.
+Roofing including roof space Repair category: 2 Notes: A number of loose, chipped and slipped slates were noted.
 Current maintenance is therefore required.
-Within the roof space, some staining was noted to accessible roof timbers consistent with the effects of intermittent rainwater penetration over time.
-A competent roofing contractor would be able to provide further advice including the costs for current maintenance requirements and the likely timescales before renewal of the roof covering should be anticipated.
+This roof covering is of a type that will require regular ongoing maintenance.
+The felt roof coverings show signs of wear to the edges of the felt.
+Flat roofs of this type require regular proactive maintenance to ensure they remain watertight.
+A competent roofing contractor would be able to provide further advice, including the costs for current repair and maintenance requirements and the likely timescales before overhaul of any of the roof coverings should be anticipated.